Provenance: Pianos

 Provenance for pianos is authenticated before a piano is inducted into a museum, sold at an auction, or appraised for an estate or legal action, when it has extraordinary value in connection to a composer, performer, event or location that has become famous.
-For example, the piano that Wolfgang Amadeus Mozart used during the final 10 years of his life, is on display in the Mozarteum Museum in Salzberg, one of many historical pianos in museums around the world.
+For example, the piano that Wolfgang Amadeus Mozart used during the final 10 years of his life, is on display in the Mozarteum Museum in Salzburg, one of many historical pianos in museums around the world.
 The 300,000th Steinway piano that was presented to President Franklin D. Roosevelt by Theodore Steinway, on behalf of the Steinway family is on display in the White House.
 It is one of many pianos with a provenance that have extraordinary value because of art, sculpture or design incorporated into the cabinet.
 It has legs carved into golden eagles and figures painted on the body of the piano.

 For a piano, provenance can be established by starting with the authentication of the brand of manufacture and serial number, which will usually identify age.
 Then bills of sale, tuning records, bills of lading, concert programs that identify a piano by serial number, letters, famous signatures inside or on the outside of a piano, statements under oath in a court of law and photographs can all help authenticate a piano's provenance.